 Looking forward to undertaking further research within the rural crime, behavioural science, human trafficking arenas

-Currently supervising three PhD students researching ICT extension among farmers in South Africa, health and safety on farms, and modern slavery within the European agri-horticultural supply chain.
+Currently supervising four PhD students researching ICT extension among farmers in South Africa, health and safety on farms, and modern slavery within the European agri-horticultural supply chain.